Harun8/AskPDF/README.md

 # Diagrams

-## Flow diagram showcasing how the interaction between the pdf and chat works behind the scenes
+## Flow diagram showcasing how the interaction between the pdf and chat works behind the scenes.

 ## Entity relationship diagram